jerry9871/CausalLinkSim/README.md

 - I adhere to Mach's principle: The inertia of a particle is determined by the distribution of all other particles in the universe.
 - Inertia is an emergent phenomenon from the particles and their interactions, and it follows similar rules as the electrostatic force.
 Particles are inertially coupled to each other with finite speed of causality.
-- The particle has no hidden variable to hold its absolute momentum.
+- The particle has no hidden variable to hold its momentum, because that would require a reference frame.
 Each causal link has it's own momentum-like equivalent state.
-State vector is concetrated towards the causal link, rather than to the particle itself.
+State vector is a property the causal link, rather than of the particle itself.
-- Inertial coupling is not scalar, but vectorial; otherwise a spinning skater wouldn't feel the centrifugal force.
-It wouldn't be possible to explain the Coriolis effect, which is a result of the inertial coupling.
+- Inertial coupling is not scalar, but vectorial; otherwise "a spinning skater wouldn't feel the centrifugal force".
+It wouldn't be possible to explain the Coriolis effect, which is also a result of the inertial coupling.
 - The claim of GR that spacetime geometry becomes flat Minkowski spacetime far from massive objects is to be questioned.
 The stress tensor and cosomological constant may be ill defined (my claim).
 - Dark matter and dark energy are apparent and the observed discrepancies stems from misunderstandings of how inertia and gravity works.